The Street, IP30 9QN

-Parts of the pub date from the 15th cent. with a carriage arch providing a reminder of earlier (coaching) times.
+Parts of the pub date from the 15th century with a carriage arch providing a reminder of earlier (coaching) times.

 The first authentic inn record dates from 1625 but part of the building may date back to the 14th century.
 With few travellers passing through the village then, it was thought to have been an alehouse.
 Following extensive building work in 1759, the Inn started taking overnight guests and during the French wars in the 19th century it was used to billet soldiers and their horses.
 Further extensions and renovations were carried out in 1826 and the present brick front (Woolpit red bricks) was added about then.